geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab4_Ex2_Implement_Identity_Synch.md

 15. Maximize the Internet Explorer browser session that opens. <br/>

 	**Note:** The address bar may be displayed in red, and a **Certificate error** message may appear at the end of it.
 You can ignore this message as it is simply the result of how the lab hosting provider's VM environment is not correctly interpreting system certificates.
 If you want to, you can take a moment to verify this.
-To do so, select the **Certificate error**, then in the **Mismatched Address** dialog box select **View certificates**, then in the **Certificate** window verfify the expiration date for the certificate.
+To do so, select the **Certificate error**, then in the **Mismatched Address** dialog box select **View certificates**, then in the **Certificate** window verify the expiration date for the certificate.
 Then select the **Certification Path** tab and verify in the **Certificate status** field that **This certificate is OK**.
 Close this window and proceed.  <br/>

 	In the on-premises **Exchange Admin Center** sign-in screen, **adatum\administrator** may be prefilled in the **Domain\user name** field; if it isn’t, you need to enter it.
 Enter **Pa55w.rd** in the **Password** field, and then select **sign in.**